0xdayu/TCP-IP/TCP/README.md

 3. Effective bandwidth (a perfect link, two nodes, 2% lost, no congection control): 10 MB/s (80Mb/s)

 4. Effective bandwidth (a perfect link, two nodes, 5% lost, no congection control): 8 MB/s (64Mb/s)

+5. Test 5GB for all the sequence number range from 0 to 2^32 - 1, it is successful and effective bandwidth: 11MB/s (88Mb/ss)